When Buying a Nasal Dilator – What do I Need to Know to Control Snoring?

 It has been scientifically proven that improved nasal breathing enhances performance – by up to 30%.
 That’s why a nasal dilator is often used for endurance sports like jogging, cycling, hiking or climbing.
 Certain models are specifically designed for the needs of this target group.

-On the question “How to stop nasal snoring”, a nasal dilator is indeed often an important component of the solution, but not always the right aid!
+On the question “How to stop nasal snoring”, a nasal dilator is one of the best nasal snoring solutions, but it is not always the right aid!
 A nasal dilator is the best way to prevent snoring caused by narrowed nasal airways, i. e. so-called nasal snoring.
 In the case of mouth-based snoring, a nasal dilator can be an excellent supporting device.
 Oral snoring can be fixed by using a snoring mouth guard (for mouth snoring).
 However, such a mouth guard can only be used if you can breathe freely through the nose – this can be ensured by using a nasal dilator.
 Combining a snoring mouth guard with a nasal dilator is almost a “classic” approach to control snoring.

 With cone-shaped nasal dilators, the side effects are limited to a slight mucous membrane irritations which should normally subside after a month at the latest.